godmodelabs/dexter/README.md

 ```

 ### Shim support
-To enhance the use of shims, DX integrates a plugin for requireJS.
+To enhance the use of shims, DX provides a plugin for requireJS.
 Combined with the awesome [Modernizr], it delivers a
 powerful conditional loader.

 ```javascript